-Make sure to use speciality tools to withstand the pressure and to prevent foreign materials from mixing into the system.
+Make sure to use installation tools (gauge manifold, charge hose, etc.) that are exclusively used for R410A installations to withstand the pressure and to prevent foreign materials (e.g., mineral oils and moisture) from mixing into the system.

-Gauge manifold Charge hose Make sure to use installation tools that are exclusively made for R410A installations to withstand the pressure and to prevent foreign materials (e.g., mineral oils such as SUNISO and moisture) from mixing into the system.
-Vacuum pump Use a 2-stage vacuum pump with a non-return valve.
-Make sure the pump oil does not flow backward into the system while the pump is not working.
-Use a vacuum pump which can evacuate to 500 microns.
+- Vacuum pump: - Use a 2-stage vacuum pump with a non-return valve. - Make sure the pump oil does not flow oppositely into the system while the pump is not working. - Use a vacuum pump which can evacuate to 500 microns.

-6-2 Selecting piping material
+7-1 Selecting piping material